 - STOP anticoagulants/blood thinners exactly as you have been instructed by your prescribing physician.
-This may include Plavix/Clopidogrel, Coumadin/Warfarin, Pradaxa/Dabigatran, Eliquis or other non-aspirin blood thinners.
+This may include clopidogrel (Plavix®), warfarin (Coumadin®, Jantoven®), dabigatran (Pradaxa®), apixaban (Eliquis®), or other non-aspirin blood thinners.
 Do not stop these medications on your own.
 If you are uncertain if you need to stop a medication, please call our office for instructions.
-If you take low dose aspirin (81 mg), you may continue taking it. - If you have diabetes and were not given specific instructions for management of medications, call our office for instructions.
+If you take low-dose aspirin (81 mg), you may continue taking it. - If you have diabetes and were not given specific instructions for management of medications, please contact the provider who prescribes your diabetes medication for adjustments prior to your procedure.